aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

  * basicHash MUST return the rightmost [beacon length](#beacon-length) bits of these 8 bytes as a hexadecimal string.
  * the length of the returned string MUST be (`beacon length`/4) rounded up.

-### hash for a standard beacon
+### value for a standard beacon
- * hash MUST take a sequence of bytes as input and produce a string.
+ * This operation MUST take a record as input, and produce an optional string.
+ * This operation MUST return no value if the associated field does not exist in the record
+ * This operation MUST convert the attribute value of the associated field to a sequence of bytes, as per [attribute serialization](../dynamodb-encryption-client/ddb-attribute-serialization.md).
- * hash MUST return the [basicHash](#basichash) of the input and the configured [beacon length](#beacon-length).
+ * This operation MUST return the [basicHash](#basichash) of the input and the configured [beacon length](#beacon-length).

-### hash for a compound beacon
+### value for a compound beacon

- * hash MUST take a record as input, and produce a string.
+ * This operation MUST take a record as input, and produce an optional string.
- * The returned string MUST NOT be empty.
+ * If a string is returned, it MUST NOT be empty.
- * has MUST iterate through all constructors, in order, using the first that succeeds.
+ * This operation MUST iterate through all constructors, in order, using the first that succeeds.
  * For that constructor, hash MUST join the [part value](#part-value) for each part on the `split character`, excluding parts that are not required and with a source field that is not available.
+ * This operation MUST fail if any plaintext value used in the construction contains the split character.
+ * If no constructor, this operation must return no value.

 ### getPart for a standard beacon